Skipjack Wind Farm: ORECs

-The Maryland Public Service Commission has authorized ORECs (offshore wind renewable energy certificates) for both Skipjack and Marwind.
+The Maryland Public Service Commission has authorized ORECs (offshore wind renewable energy certificates) for both Skipjack and MarWin.
+ORECs for the second phase were approved in 2021.

 Visibility from shore

 Residents and business, particularly in Ocean City, Maryland, have raised concerns about the potential of negative impact of building a wind farm offshore, thus creating a landscape that could affect tourism.

 The turbines have changed in size since the initial proposal by the predecessor of Orsted.
 They will be 853 feet feet tall.